-In utero syphilis infection results from transmission of the maternal infection from the spirochete Treponema pallidum.
+In utero syphilis infection, or congenital syphilis, results from transplacental transmission of the maternal infection from the spirochete Treponema pallidum, subspecies pallidum.

 The pathogen is capable of crossing the placenta during any time in gestation.